corda/corda-utxo-ledger-extensions/README.md

 # Corda 5 Advanced UTXO Ledger Extensions

-The Corda 5 Advanced UTXO Ledger Extensions library several powerful features to Corda 5's UTXO ledger.
+The Corda 5 Advanced UTXO Ledger Extensions library provides several powerful features to Corda 5's UTXO ledger.
 These features have been selected and designed to solve common problems that CorDapp developers face when building states and contracts on Corda.

 ## Feature Overview